AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/activity-stream.md

 **To view the Activity stream with the Cloud CLI**:

-1. List the activities for the current environment:
+1. List the activities for the current environment.

    ```bash
    magento-cloud activity:list